-Mr. McDonald agreed that "minimum" is correct and stated that staff would change the proposed regulations to "minimum" from "maximum."
+Mr. McDonald agreed that "minimum" is correct and apologized for the mistake.

 Commissioner Skinner mentioned that the 10 foot setback does not allow much room for a sidewalk.

 Mr. McDonald explained that depending on the amount of room between the curb and the property line, you could potentially get an up to 16 foot sidewalk through a PD.